 You can get from New York to London in the time it takes to suck down a tiny bottle of cabernet and watch two movies.
-There’s need to raise your hand for a cab anymore — press a few buttons on your smart phone and voila! you’re on your way to the hotel.
+There’s no need to raise your hand for a cab anymore — press a few buttons on your smartphone and voilà! you’re on your way to the hotel.
 The days of seeking out an internet café to check your email feels almost as old-timey as sending a telegram.
 It’s never been easier — or speedier — to travel.

 If you’re craving a wilderness experience that doesn’t require DEET and a tent whose assemblage will test your marriage, join me on this once in a lifetime journey through the Canadian Rockies.